ZoopEcoEvo/spatiotemp_genomics/Output/Reports/report.md

 bottled spring water and Instant Ocean salt mix adjusted to match collection salinities.
-During the assay, several ‘control’ individuals were maintained in this solution at ambient temperatures without the temperature ramp to ensure that there was no background mortality.
+During the assay, several ‘control’ individuals were maintained in this solution at ambient temperatures without the temperature ramp to ensure that there was no background changes in behavior or mortality.
 When sorting individuals from the plankton tow contents, they were held in a 50:50 mix of 60 um filtered water from the collection site and artificial seawater as an additional acclimation step.

 Sample sizes varied slightly across experiments, but generally ~20 individuals were measured per season at each site.
 The major exceptions